camilleroux/awesome-generative-art/readme.md

 - [Steve's Makerspace](https://www.youtube.com/c/StevesMakerspace) - Beginner and intermediate tutorials introducing fundamental algorithms for creative coding.
 - [PRNG distributions](https://piterpasma.nl/articles/probability) - Interesting basic PRNG distributions.
 - [SDFs by Inigo Quilez](https://iquilezles.org/) - All you need to know about SDFs and other shader magic.
+- [How to make your first generative art with P5.js by shvembldr](https://medium.com/@shvembldr/how-to-make-your-first-generative-art-with-p5-js-3f10afc07de2) - A good starting point from a respected gen artist.
+- [Why Love Gen Art? by Artnome](https://www.artnome.com/news/2018/8/8/why-love-generative-art) - A very well written overview of what gen art is and where it came from.

 ## Tools